Is Facebook a B2B Channel?

 - Facebook is a visual platform and is strict on the content it prioritises.
 So, if your brand isn’t visual, be prepared to get creative and invest in assets that counteract your lack of aesthetics – moving infographics are one great way of achieving this, and video is now a key part of any brand’s marketing armoury.

 If you have any thoughts, or wish to carry on the conversation, feel free to connect on LinkedIn.

-The author: Alex Mansell is Senior Social Media Manager at WPR Agency specialising in using LinkedIn, Twitter and Facebook for B2B brands.
+The author: Alex Mansell is Social Media Account Director at WPR Agency specialising in using LinkedIn, Twitter and Facebook for B2B brands.